ananas-dev/slippi-auth/README.md

 }
 ```

-A user got a timout (not implemented):
+A user got a timeout:
 ```json
 {
   "type": "timeout",